yanghonggang/gitlab/doc/development/testing_guide/frontend_testing.md

 ### extendedWrapper and findByTestId

 Using `data-testid` is one of the [recommended ways to query DOM elements](#how-to-query-dom-elements).
-In the aim to standardize the way we use the attribute and make its usage easier and less verbose, you can use the `extendedWrapper` utility to extend the `Wrapper` returned by `shalowMount` or `mount`.
+With the aim to standardize the way we find elements in specs, you can use the `extendedWrapper` utility to extend the `Wrapper` returned by `shalowMount` or `mount`.
 Doing so will provide you the following capability: `findByTestId`.